kevinhwong1/KevinHWong_Notebook/_posts/2026-01-15-Obtaining-sequences-for-HCR-in-Nvec.md

 1059715:>NV2t019682001.1 gene=NV2g019682000.1 CDS=109-627
 ```

-Sweet they are in there but one has multiple transcripts
+Sweet they are in there but one has multiple transcripts.

 ## Extract sequences